Do We / I Qualify?

 - We/I can provide proof of reliable income.

-- We/I have a steady annual income within the limits set by HUD annually, for Franklin County, Pennsylvania.
-(Generally 30% to 60% of income guidelines established by HUD click here for their website.)
+- We/I have a steady annual income within the limits set by HUD annually for Pennsylvania.
+(Click here for detail)

 - We/I along with family and friends, are/am willing to partner with Habitat For Humanity to provide 350 hours (250 for single) of “sweat equity” in the construction of our/my house or other approved activities.